anamvakil/CO2-Emissions-Data-Analysis/README.md

-# CO2 Emissions Data Report in Tableau
+# CO2 Emissions Data Analysis in Tableau

 We often come across situations where our data is divided into multiple tables and we need to combine these tables to create a final data report.
 If we are using Tableau as a tool for data visualization we can perform the following steps: